Below are resources our community partners are providing to help support families and students.

 - Michigan Pandemic Resource Guide including Unemployment and Worker Assistance, Food Assistance, Utility and Housing Assistance, Childcare Assistance, and more.

-- United Way 2-1-1: United Way 2-1-1 is available 24/7 and provides information about health and human services resources available.
-Call 2-1-1 from any phone or vist 2-1-1 online to live chat, email or search the database
+- 2-1-1 for Southeastern Michigan: 2-1-1 is available 24/7 and provides information about health and human services resources available.
+Search the database here.

 - Engage@EMU has a listing of community resources including Childcare, Financial Assistance and more.